 Qualified disaster loss.
-A qualified disaster loss also includes an individual's casualty or theft loss of personal-use property that is attributable to:
+A qualified disaster loss includes an individual's casualty or theft loss of personal-use property that is attributable to:

-- A major disaster declared by the President under section 401 of the Stafford Act in 2016; - Hurricane Harvey; - Tropical Storm Harvey; - Hurricane Irma: - Hurricane Maria; - The California wildfires in 2017 and January 2018; - A major disaster that was declared by the President under section 401 of the Stafford Act and that occurred in 2018 and before December 21, 2019, and continued no later than January 19, 2020 (except those attributable to the California wildfires in January 2018 that received prior relief); and - A major disaster that was declared by the President during the period between January 1, 2020, and February 10, 2025.
-Also, this disaster must have an incident period that began on or after December 28, 2019, and on or before December 12, 2024, and on or before December 12, 2024, and must have ended no later than January 11, 2025.
+- A major disaster declared by the President under section 401 of the Stafford Act in 2016; - Hurricane Harvey; ٠ - Tropical Storm Harvey; - Hurricane Irma: - Hurricane Maria; - The California wildfires in 2017 and January 2018; - A major disaster that was declared by the President under section 401 of the Stafford Act and that occurred in 2018 and before December 21, 2019, and continued no later than January 19, 2020 (except those attributable to the California wildfires in January 2018 that received prior relief); and - A major disaster that was declared by the President during the period between January 1, 2020, and February 10, 2025.
+Also, this disaster must have an incident period that began on or after December 28, 2019, and on or before December 12, 2024, and must have ended no later than January 11, 2025.

 Note.
 The definition of a qualified disaster loss does not extend to any major disaster that has been declared only by reason of COVID-19.
-(The incident period for COVID-19 generally ran from January 20, 2020, to May 11, 2023.)
-Because the incident period for COVID-19 extended beyond January 26, 2021, a loss due to COVID-19 is not a qualified disaster loss.